World Court orders Myanmar to protect Rohingya from acts of genocide

 Yusuf, the presiding judge, said the court was not satisfied with Myanmar’s own efforts “to facilitate the return of Rohingya refugees present in Bangladesh, to promote ethnic reconciliation, peace and stability in Rakhine State, and to make its military accountable for violations of international humanitarian and human rights law”.

-More than 100 Myanmar civil society groups published a statement saying they hoped international justice efforts would “bring forth the truth” and end impunity.

-“Political and military policies have always been imposed with violent force and intimidation upon the people of Myanmar, systematically and institutionally, on the basis of their political and religious beliefs and ethnic identities and continue until the present,” the statement said.
+Myanmar will now have to regularly report on its efforts to protect the Rohingya from acts of genocide every six months until a final ruling in the case.

-Reporting by Stephanie van den Berg; Additional reporting by Ruma Paul in Cox's Bazar and Poppy McPherson in Yangon; Writing by Kevin Liffey; Editing by Peter Graff
+Reporting by Stephanie van den Berg and Bart H. Meijer in The Hague, Ruma Paul in Cox's Bazar and Poppy McPherson in Yangon; Writing by Kevin Liffey and Anthony Deutsch; Editing by Peter Graff